StefanoMunari/acts/README.md

 * `mw`: source code of the Middleware Layer for the backend
 * `<ROOT_DIR>`: scripts to build, run and clean the system

-A quick guide for our simulator can be found at [this link](https://github.com/StefanoMunari/acts-docs/releases/download/v1.0.0-user-manual/user-manual-v1.0.0.pdf).
+A quick guide for our simulator can be found at [this link (user manual)](https://github.com/StefanoMunari/acts-docs/releases/).

 ## Brief description